- Do my photos have to go online?

 You may not have much of a lingerie collection and that’s OK.
 Your photographer at the least should guide you when it comes to wardrobe, giving you ideas on where to shop.
 Even better if they have their own studio wardrobe for you to borrow from.

-Although I do have wardrobe that my clients can use, I also encourage them to bring at least 1 outfit from home.
-This helps ensure that my clients are confident in having at least 1 outfit that they know they will love and that fits them well.
+Although I do have a selection of accessories that my clients can use, I also encourage them to bring at least 2 outfits from home.
+This helps ensure that my clients are confident on session day, knowing that what they brought fits them well and matches their personal style.

 For more ideas on what to wear for your session, check out this post, Unique Boudoir Wardrobe.